Homosassa Personal Injury Lawyer

 Facing down a greedy insurance company and proving liability when it may not be obvious is not a job for an injured victim trying to recover from the pain and shock of a life-altering accident.
 You may need some legal help to persue fair compensation out of a system that is designed to make that job difficult for you.
 That job is our job, however, and we’ve been doing it for over 30 years.

-Abrahamson & Uiterwyk has ten attorneys, 40 legal professionals, and over a century of combined personal injury practice experience – small enough to respond to you personally, but large enough to offer important legal resources such as an investigation department.
+Abrahamson & Uiterwyk has award-winning injury attorneys, professional legal staff, and over a century of combined personal injury practice experience – small enough to respond to you personally, but large enough to offer important legal resources such as an investigation department.
 Since our firm focuses exclusively on personal injury law, we can afford to “box above our weight” in our field.
 In fact, other firms even hire our trial lawyers for their cases.

 Some of Our Practice Areas